lennyleadership/Devotional_Commentary_Bible/content.en/docs/Devotional_commentary_bible/019_Psalms/Psalm_103.md

 103:12 As far as the east is from the west, so far hath he removed our transgressions from us.
 103:13 Like as a father pitieth his children, so the LORD pitieth them that fear him.
 103:14 For he knoweth our frame; he remembereth that we are dust.
-103:15 As for man, his days are as grass: as a flower of the field, so he flourisheth. .marginnote[v15-18: comfort/ dead]
+103:15 As for man, his days are as grass: as a flower of the field, so he flourisheth. <a class = "marginnote">[v15-18: comfort/ dead/mourning</a>

 103:16 For the wind passeth over it, and it is gone; and the place thereof shall know it no more.
 103:17 But the mercy of the LORD is from everlasting to everlasting upon them that fear him, and his righteousness unto children's children;